princenyeche/jiraone/report.md

     PROJECT.get_total_comments_on_issues(find_user="Prince Nyeche", pull="active", user_type="atlassian")
 ```

-* generate a report of all the issue history within a project or projects
+* Generate a report of all the issue history within a project or projects

 Use `LOGIN.api = False` if you want to extract the issue history from a Server instance.